LArSoft/larsoft.github.io/wiki/EventGenerator.md

 % lar -c job/prodcosmics.fcl

-Neutrino Interaction Generation with GENIE(#Neutrino-Interaction-Generation-with-GENIE)
+Neutrino Interaction Generation with GENIE
 ------------------------------------------------------------------------------------------

 [GENIE](http://projects.hepforge.org/genie/) is the external neutrino interaction generator we are using to produce neutrinos in the Monte Carlo simulation.
 The GENIEGen module makes use of the [GENIEHelper](https://cdcvs.fnal.gov/redmine/projects/nusoftart/wiki/GENIEHelper) object in the [NuSoft/EventGeneratorBase](https://cdcvs.fnal.gov/redmine/projects/nusoftart/wiki) package.
 The module uses GENIEHelper both to determine how many interactions to produce in each spill and to fill the Monte Carlo truth information for the interaction and flux information.